scalableinternetservices/ucsb_website/project3.md

   - The username of the user who created the post
   - The number of comments on a post (linkable to `/posts/:id` described below)
   - The time the post was last updated
-  If the user is not logged in, they should be re-directed to the `/login`
   - (Not Required) - Consider adding a search filter form input that allows you to filter the list of posts to just those for the specified username